DataCanvasIO/YLearn/docs/source/sub/est_model/dr.rst

             str in one of all possible treatment values which indicates the value of the intended treatment;
-            in the case of multiple discrete treatment, treat should be a list or a ndarray where treat[i] indicates the value of the i-th intended treatment.
+            in the case of multiple discrete treatment, treat should be a list or an ndarray where treat[i] indicates the value of the i-th intended treatment.
 For example, when there are multiple discrete treatments, array(['run', 'read']) means the treat value of the first treatment is taken as 'run' and that of the second treatment